-Male, 22, a teacher at Beijing No. 61 Middle School, also pursued advanced studies at the biology department of Beijing Education College, Shijingshan Branch.
+Male, 22, a teacher at Beijing No. 61 Middle School, and student at the biology department of Beijing Education College, Shijingshan Branch.

 On June 3, 1989, at 8 p.m., Guo went out to meet his classmates after dinner and did not come home that night.
 His parents looked for him everywhere and eventually found his body in the bicycle shed of Fuxing Hospital.
 According to the hospital, Guo was in the Muxidi area when he was injured.
 He was shot in the left kidney and his leg.
 He was reportedly still breathing when he got to the hospital.
 Overwhelmed with the wounded, the staff were not able to treat him in time, and he died.
 Guo’s ashes are kept at the cinerary pavilion at Wan’an Cemetery.

 Guo’s father, Guo Daxian (郭达显), and mother, Huang Xuefen (黄雪芬), are both members of the Tiananmen Mothers.